kubernetes/enhancements/keps/sig-instrumentation/20191115-structured-logging.md

 ```

 where
-* message is formatted using “%q” fmt logic
+* message is formatted using `%q` fmt logic
-* keys are formatted using “%s” fmt logic
+* keys are formatted using `%s` fmt logic
-* values are formatted using “%v” fmt logic and optionally escaped using the “%q” fmt logic if it not a number or a boolean
+* values are formatted using `%q` fmt logic, except for number and boolean
-* keys are separated from values with a “=” sign
+* keys are separated from values with a "=” sign
 * message and key-values are separated with a single space

 #### New klog methods